-Around 6.5 million of us have a dog, and many dog owners choose motorhomes or camping for holidays as they can be so pet friendly.
+Around 6.5 million of us have a dog, and many dog owners choose pet friendly camping as so many will allow pets.
 If your four-legged friend is just as much a part of the family as one of the kids, then leaving them in kennels while you disappear off on holiday is unthinkable.
 Taking your dog with you means you won’t pay for kennels and will always have a companion with you.
 It’s a shame to leave the family pet behind when have the annual summer holiday and one of the main reasons for getting a motorhome is having the ability to take the pets with you.
+We’ve put together some Pet friendly camping and Motorhoming tips.

 Having your own motorhome gives you the flexibility to take the dogs with you, but there are some things which you’ll need to consider in order to make sure their needs are met.

 Noise travels quickly across a campsite, with noise sounding much louder when all you have to protect you is a couple of layers of canvas.
 If you know your dog is a barker, then work hard on training them to react in a different way, and keep quieter.
 This isn’t a quick process, but start early and follow a policy of rewarding good behaviour, and results can be remarkable.
 Any dog which is aggressive or is known to chase other dogs, children or farm animals is probably better off in kennels rather than taken camping until their conduct improves.
-If you’re unsure of how your dog will react in new surroundings, keep them on the lead around new people and new dogs.
+If you’re unsure of how your dog will react in new surroundings, keep them on the lead around new people and new dogs especially because pet friendly camping is becoming more popular.

 If you’re taking your family pet further afield on your motorhoming trip, you’ll have to investigate getting a pet passport.
 This requires a bit of work before you leave home in order to bring you up to speed with the requirements of the scheme and to make sure your dog meets the criteria.
 To get a pet passport your dog has to be microchipped, and be fully immunised against tapeworm and rabies.
 The rabies vaccination has to be done at least 3 weeks before you’re intending coming back to the UK, so leave time before your trip to organise this.
 In many cases, you’ll also have to see a vet within 24 hours of your intended return to the UK which can be costly and time-consuming if you’ve not planned it properly in advance.
 If you’re at all confused about how the scheme operates, speak to your vet for advice.
 If you’re planning on leaving the EU on your motorhome holiday the rules are even tougher, so check online for the latest rules and regulations.